Nelson Mandela's life and times

 Hundreds were killed and thousands were injured before the schoolchildren's uprising was crushed.

 In 1980, the ANC led by the exiled Mr Tambo, launched an international campaign against apartheid but ingeniously decided to focus it on one cause and one person - the demand to release Mr Mandela.

-This culminated in the 1988 concert at Wembley stadium when some 72,000 people - and millions more watching on TV around the world - sang "Free Nelson Mandela".
+This culminated in the 1988 concert at Wembley stadium in London when some 72,000 people - and millions more watching on TV around the world - sang "Free Nelson Mandela".